Young Urban Forest Leaders

 • Be able to commit up to 5 hours per week.
 Meetings occur weekly on Tuesday evenings from May through August

-• Be available to attend LEAF’s Tree Tenders Training (15 hours of online arboriculture training led by local professionals).
+• Be available to attend LEAF’s Tree Tenders Volunteer Training (15 hours of online arboriculture training led by local professionals).
 The course will take place in May over four evenings and one weekend - Each of the five classes is mandatory

 • Have an interest in arboriculture, urban forestry and/or environmental community engagement